Parval or Parwal Sabzi

 Serving Suggestion

-Parval sabzi tastes great with warm roti or other Indian breads and basmati rice / jeera rice.
+Parval sabzi tastes great with a warm roti or other Indian bread and basmati rice/jeera rice.
 Often shaaks (vegetable dishes) are also served with dals for a complete meal.

 Freezing